rakshyak-98/prep-projects/bittorrent-client/README.md

 There's one problem to consider with the file, size, which is that it may be larger than a 32-bit integer.
 The easiest way to deal with this is to install a module to handle larger number.
 The option `{size: 8}` tells the function you want to write the number to a buffer of size 8 bytes.
 This is also the buffer size required by the [announce request](https://allenkim67.github.io/programming/2016/05/04/how-to-make-your-own-bittorrent-client.html#announce-messaging)

 ## Handle UDP messages dropped in transit
-retry function will wait for ideal time 2^n*15 seconds between each request up to 8 requests total according to the [BEP]()
+retry function should wait for 2^n*15 seconds (ideal time) between each request up to 8 requests total according to the [BEP](http://www.bittorrent.org/beps/bep_0015.html).

 # Downloading from peers
 - first you'll want to create a tcp connection with all the peers in your list.
 The more peers you can get connected to the faster you can download your files.